finos/common-domain-model/documentation/source/contribution.rst

 .. figure:: images/SDLC.png

 .. note:: Development of the CDM is also enabled through alternative modelling platforms (for instance `Legend`_).
 Regardless of the modelling platform used, modelling and contribution to the CDM should go through the contribution check-list below.
 This check-list has been contextualised with references to Rosetta to ease understanding and align with the current process.
-This documentation is not an endorsement of the Rosetta modelling platform and associated products.
-CDM users remain invited to leverage the tools of their choosing.
+This documentation is not an endorsement of any modelling platform and associated products and CDM users remain invited to leverage the tools of their choosing.

 Before you start modelling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^